Laura Ioana Paar

-Laura Ioana Paar (née Andrei; born 31 May 1988) is a Romanian tennis player.
+Laura Ioana Paar (née Andrei; born 31 May 1988) is an inactive Romanian tennis player.

 She has career-high WTA rankings of 190 in singles, achieved on 31 January 2021, and 113 in doubles, set on 9 March 2020.

-Laura has won one doubles title on the WTA Tour, as well as 13 singles and 53 doubles titles on the ITF Circuit.
+Laura has won one WTA Tour doubles title, 2020 at the Lyon Open, as well as 13 singles and 53 doubles titles on the ITF Circuit.

 Career

-She started tennis at age six and is coached by German Calin Alexandru Paar.
+She started tennis at age six and has been coached by German Calin Alexandru Paar whom she married.

 In December 2016, she won the singles and the doubles at the ITF Cordenons tournament.

 On 19 May 2019, she made her WTA Tour debut when she entered the main draw of the Nürnberger Versicherungscup by defeating Raluca Șerban in the qualifying round.